LotusLotus

 Kāśyapa said to the Buddha, "Including the nonspecific dharma, there should be three kinds of dharmas in the world."

-The Buddha told Kāśyapa, "That which does not have the seeds for forming sentient beings is called nirvāṇa.
-The great eternal non-man is the same way.
-Why?
-As an analogy, when the king Prasenajit battles an enemy country, his warriors who eat men's meals are not called men if they are not bold and fierce.
-Therefore, those who do not have the seeds of sentient beings are not called parents.
-The eternal non-man is the same way."
+The Buddha told Kāśyapa, “That which does not have the seeds for forming sentient beings is called nirvāṇa.
+So too is the great eternal non-man.
+As an analogy, when King Prasenajit battles an enemy country, his warriors who eat men’s meals are not called men if they are not bold and fierce.
+Therefore, those who do not have the seeds of sentient beings are not called parents, and neither is the great eternal non-man.”

-Kāśyapa asked the Buddha, "World-Honored One, there are wholesome dharmas, unwholesome dharmas, and nonspecific dharmas.
-What are wholesome, unwholesome, and nonspecific dharmas?"
+Kāśyapa asked the Buddha, “World-Honored One, there are good dharmas, bad dharmas, and neutral dharmas.
+What are good, bad, and neutral dharmas?”

-The Buddha told Kāśyapa, "A pleasurable experience is a wholesome dharma.
-A painful experience is an unwholesome dharma.
-An experience which is neither pleasurable nor painful is a nonspecific dharma.
+The Buddha told Kāśyapa, “A pleasurable experience is a good dharma.
+A painful experience is a bad dharma.
+An experience that is neither pleasurable nor painful is a neutral dharma.
 Sentient beings are always in contact with these three dharmas.
-Pleasurable experiences relate to gods or humans gratifying the five desires as a reward for their merit.
+Pleasurable experiences relate to gods or humans gratifying the five desires as requital for their merit.
 Painful experiences relate to [the life of] hell dwellers, animals, hungry ghosts, or asuras.
-Experience in neither pleasure nor pain is like an invisible disease."
+Experience in neither pleasure nor pain is like a minor skin disease.”

 Kāśyapa said to the Buddha, "This is not right."

-The Buddha told Kāśyapa, "Pleasure as a cause for suffering, instead of suffering as a cause for suffering, is also called a nonspecific experience."
+The Buddha told Kāśyapa, “Pleasure as a cause of pain, and pain as a cause of pain, are also called a neutral experience.”

 Kāśyapa asked the Buddha, "What would be an analogy?"

-The Buddha told Kāśyapa, "For example, one becomes ill because of eating food.
-Eating food is pleasure, but illness is suffering.
-Like an invisible disease, it is called a nonspecific experience."
+The Buddha told Kāśyapa, “For example, one becomes ill because of eating food.
+Eating food is pleasure, but illness is pain.
+Like a minor skin disease, this is called a neutral experience.”

-Kāśyapa said to the Buddha, "If mixing suffering and pleasure is called a nonspecific experience, then birth of a child from parents is also a nonspecific experience."
+Kāśyapa said to the Buddha, “If both pleasure and pain can be called a neutral experience, then parents’ giving birth to a child is also a neutral experience.”

 The Buddha told Kāśyapa, "This is not right."